estherpark514/Atlanta-Food-Finder/readme.md

 ## HTML Pages

 Feel free to rename the HTML file as needed.
-Just let me know if you make any changes so I can update the backend accordingly.
+Just let us know if you make any changes so we can update the backend accordingly.

 ### `register.html`
 - **Purpose:** Signup page for new users.